 How could young people, in particular, fail to enjoy such a life?
 It is true that if one visited the eastern parts of the Warthegau it was impossible to imagine oneself to be standing on lost German soil which had simply to be reclaimed for the Reich.
 This country was Polish through and through.
 Hitler had not reclaimed it but conquered it in battle.
 We knew that might had triumphed over right there.
 In those days we should probably have agreed that “the right of the strongest” had triumphed in the struggle for Lebensraum. . . .

-The fact that we were allowed to perform a kind of “colonization work” in “advanced posts” there healed the wounds which our sense of honor had suffered in our childhood and early youth.
+The fact that we were allowed to perform a kind of “colonisation work” in “advanced posts” there healed the wounds which our sense of honour had suffered in our childhood and early youth.
 Germany required us not merely to do a job of work but to give our entire selves.
 This feeling rose on many occasions to a sensation of intoxication. . . .

 Although Maschmann was at times troubled by the behavior of her fellow “cultural missionaries,” she found ways to rationalize or make excuses for their actions.
 A former teacher drafted into the Germany army in August 1939 found it harder to do so.
 Wilhelm Hosenfeld, like Maschmann, was a committed member of the Nazi Party.
 In October 1939, he was appointed the commanding officer of a camp for Polish prisoners.
 From the start, he was troubled by what he saw and heard there.
 By December, he was raising questions in his diary about the expulsions from the Warthegau: